 Short-term rights are valid for all hours of all days for one quarter of the year.

-b Transmission rights are sold in 10 MW increments
+b.
+Transmission rights are sold in 10 MW increments

-cAnswer: To avoid overselling a path, the number of transmission rights available for an auction is based upon the forecast transfer capability, reduced by a confidence level.
+c.
+Answer: To avoid overselling a path, the number of transmission rights available for an auction is based upon the forecast transfer capability, reduced by a confidence level.

-dWe consider outages longer than one week when we derive the number of long-term transmission rights for auction
+d.
+We consider outages longer than one week when we derive the number of long-term transmission rights for auction

-2. If your market deposit is $900, which of the following are valid bids?
+2. If your market deposit is $900, which of the following would be valid individual laminations?

-a100 MW @ $100
+a.
+100 MW @ $100

-b100 MW @ $0
+b.
+100 MW @ $0

-cAnswer: 100 MW @ $80
+c.
+Answer: 100 MW @ $80

-dAnswer: 50 MW @ $80
+d.
+Answer: 50 MW @ $80

 3. If you own 100 MW of MICH-ON TRs, and the settlement prices are $100 in Ontario and $95 for the Michigan intertie zone, what is your TR payout?